 WP/LR Theme Assistant is an extension for WP/LR Sync that allows you to create mappings between the WP/LR Sync API and the technical structure of your theme to automate content creation.
 For example, it can create a page containing a gallery for each of your collection in Lightroom.
 Thanks to the WP/LR Sync API, everything will be also kept synchronized.
 Let’s study a simple example first, and then, let’s dig deeper.

 Introduction: Pages or Posts

 You will be able to do this on a very simple install of WordPress.
 By default, Pages and Posts are always available.
 Let’s automate the creation of those depending on your Lightroom content.
-You can pick either Post or Pages, but Pages are usually static (not dated), as Posts are for blogging, updates, etc. Here is an usual configuration.
+You can pick either Post or Pages, but Pages are usually static (not dated), as Posts are for blogging, updates, etc. Here is a usual configuration.

 You can start creating folders and collections in your WP/LR Sync Publish Service in Lightroom and they will be also created on your WordPress accordingly.
 Folders will be Category, and Collection will be Posts.
 They will be published right away.
 Inside those posts, you will find a WP Gallery (which is the standard WordPress Gallery).

-Remember about the Smart Collections in Lightroom.
+Note: Don’t forget about thee Smart Collections in Lightroom.
 Photographers usually like to have pages featuring their latest photos, or photos based on specific tags, keywords, locations, etc. You simply need to create a Smart Collection in the WP/LR Sync Publish Service and that will work.

 Sync with your Theme

 There are three WordPress technical elements you need to understand: Post Type, Taxonomy and how the data is stored.

-There is also a shared Google Document keeping track of themes and the settings for the Post Types extension here: WP/LR Sync & Themes (Post Type Settings).
+There is a shared Google Document keeping track of themes and the settings for the Post Types extension here: WP/LR Sync & Themes (Post Type Settings).